thycotic/privman-docs/install/agents/agent-inst-win-dsa-bundle.md

 [priority]: # (1605)
 # Bundled Core and Directory Services Agents

 The __Thycotic Directory Services Installer__ bundle delivers the Thycotic Agent (Core Agent) and the Thycotic Directory Services Agent in one package for installation on x64-bit systems.
 To learn more about the Directory Services Agents refer to [Directory Services Agent (AD)](agent-inst-win-dsa.md).
+Also refer to [Agent System Requirements](agent-sysreq.md).

 ## Installing the Thycotic Directory Services Installer Bundle